divercefi/whitepaper/README.md

 * Enhanced Portfolio tracking, testing, and simulation capabilities in the Portfolio Explorer
 * DeFi liquidity mining functionalities (e.g., staking pools, liquidity farms)

-With the launch of the DeFi Dashboard further additional services will be offered by CryptoEasy or by our ecosystem of partners to enable a full-fledged digital asset experience with *EASY*.
+With the launch of the DeFi Dashboard further additional services will be offered by Divercefi or by our ecosystem of partners to enable a full-fledged digital asset experience with *EASY*.

 * Financing options via *EASY* (e.g., lending)
 * Exchange/ Broker platform integration for end-to-end investment experience